-Recently, a Drinfeld type presentation of the twisted Yangian of type $\sf AI$ (split type $\sf A$) has been constructed in \cite{LWZ25GD} by applying Gauss decomposition to twisted Yangians in R-matrix presentation; such Drinfeld type presentations have been extended to twisted Yangians of all split types \cite{LWZ25affine} and then to all quasi-split types \cite{LZ24}, by means of a degeneration procedure applied to the corresponding Drinfeld presentations of (quasi-)split affine $\imath$quantum groups \cite{LW21,mLWZ24,Zha22}.
-However, an explicit identification of the twisted Yangians in R-matrix and Drinfeld presentations has been established only for (quasi-)split type $\sf A$.
+Recently, a Drinfeld type presentation of the twisted Yangian of type $\sf AI$ (split type $\sf A$) has been constructed in \cite{LWZ25GD} by applying the Gauss decomposition for the generating matrices of twisted Yangians in the R-matrix presentation; such Drinfeld type presentations have been extended to twisted Yangians of all split types \cite{LWZ25affine} and then to all quasi-split types \cite{LZ24}, by means of a degeneration procedure applied to the corresponding Drinfeld presentations of (quasi-)split affine $\imath$quantum groups \cite{LW21,mLWZ24,Zha22}.
+However, an explicit identification of the twisted Yangians in the R-matrix and Drinfeld presentations has been established only for (quasi-)split type $\sf A$.

 The Drinfeld presentation of twisted Yangians has proved to be a powerful tool, with applications to diverse areas including the study of Slodowy slices in classical Lie algebras \cite{TT24}, finite $\mathcal W$-algebras of classical types \cite{LPTTW25}, the geometry of the affine Grassmannian \cite{LWW25} (see also \cite{BPT25} for type $\mathsf{AI}$), and Coulomb branches of $3$-dimensional $\mathcal{N}=4$ gauge theories \cite{SSX25}.